 -

-Trinity River – Trinity River is a notable water supply channel that distributes water to Houston through the Coastal Water Authority.
+Trinity River – The Trinity River is a notable water supply channel that distributes water to Houston through the Coastal Water Authority.

 -